-In this episode, we discuss how forgiveness is less for the other person and more for ourselves.
+In this podcast episode, we discuss forgiving others and how forgiveness is less for the other person and more for ourselves.
 Do we only forgive when people deserve it?
 Is an apology a requirement to forgive someone?
 What is “Sorry?”
 Forgiveness allows you to not carry the weight, the burden of anger, hurt and resentment.
 Forgiveness takes time and may include scars and heartbreak but it is key in a journey of healing.
 So with all of this said, can we really forgive and forget?
 What is the value of an apology?
 How do we expect to have wrongness recognized and acknowledged?
 How does intention, accountability and understanding play a part?
 Let’s find out…

 Article to read: 10 Ways To Regain Trust After A Heartbreak

 Kira is my co-host for Season 1, she is a recently furloughed flight attendant, current stay at home mom, and former hairstylist.
 She has committed her time to helping people on the ground all around the world, learning how to be a better ally, and making change in her communities.
 Originally from New Jersey, she resides in Texas with her husband and very active toddler.